ayush-kr-repo/ShelfSense/README.md

 ### Multi-Warehouse Management

-Upload a photo with real floor dimensions to create a warehouse.
-Rename, resize, and delete from the dashboard.
-Every warehouse is scoped to its owner and protected by JWT authentication.
+Upload a photo along with your real floor size to create a warehouse.
+Rename it, change its dimensions, or delete it from the dashboard.
+You only ever see your own warehouses — every request checks that you own what you're asking for.

 ![Dashboard](docs/dashboard.png)

 ### Warehouse Health Analytics

-A weighted health score built from six sub-scores — storage efficiency, accessibility, safety compliance, space balance, unused space index, and expansion readiness — visualized as a radar breakdown alongside actionable recommendations.
+One score out of 100, built from six separate measures: storage efficiency, accessibility, safety compliance, space balance, unused space, and room to expand.
+The radar chart shows which of the six is dragging the score down, and the recommendations below say what to do about it.

 ![Analytics](docs/Analytics.png)

 ### Occupancy Heatmap

-Every detected shelf bay is rendered and color-coded by how full it is, placed side by side with the source photograph so you can verify exactly what the model saw.
+Each shelf the model finds gets drawn as a rectangle, colored green (empty) through red (full).
+It sits next to the original photo so you can check the model against your own eyes.

 ![Occupancy heatmap](docs/Heatmap.png)

-### Capacity Planner and 3D Digital Twin
+### Capacity Planner and 3D Twin

-Enter your floor size, shelf footprint, and aisle width — the constraint solver packs the space and reports how many shelves fit, how much storage area that represents, and how much room remains to grow.
-Existing capacity renders green, growth potential renders amber, and the entire layout is explorable in 3D with orbit, pan, and zoom.
+Type in your floor size, shelf size, and how wide you need the aisles.
+The solver works out how many shelves fit and where they go.
+Shelves you already have show green, extra ones you could add show amber — so the gap between "what you have" and "what fits" is visible at a glance.

 ### Purpose-Built Training Dataset

-No public dataset contained warehouse shelf bays, so one was built: images assembled from multiple sources, with shelf bays hand-annotated under a documented convention — one label per rack bay, upright to upright, floor to top.
-The full standard is in [ml/ANNOTATION_GUIDE.md](ml/ANNOTATION_GUIDE.md).
+No public dataset had warehouse shelf bays labeled, so the dataset was built by hand.
+Every shelf label follows one rule — one box per rack bay, upright to upright, floor to top.
+The full standard is written down in [ml/ANNOTATION_GUIDE.md](ml/ANNOTATION_GUIDE.md).

 ![Dataset annotation](docs/annotated.png)